 Four gunmen attacked the Pakistani Stock Exchange building in the city of Karachi on Monday but security forces killed them all, police said.

 The strong bullish sentiments of foreign funds on Thursday gave further impetus to the Qatar Stock Exchange, whose key index gained more than 90 points to cross the 9,300 level with ease.

 The Qatar Stock Exchange on Tuesday gained 28 points to inch near 8,900 levels despite losers outnumbering gainers.

-An across-the-board buying — especially in banking and telecom — on Tuesday lifted the Qatar Stock Exchange whose key barometer inched towards 9,400 levels and capitalisation gained more than QR7bn.
+An across the board buying — especially in the insurance and telecom sectors — on Sunday lifted the Qatar Stock Exchange above 8,500 levels.

-An across-the-board selling — particularly in insurance, real estate and telecom — on Tuesday further dragged the Qatar Stock Exchange below 8,900 levels.
+An across the board selling — especially in the real estate, telecom and transport sectors — on Thursday dragged the Qatar Stock Exchange about 1%.

 Domestic funds were increasingly net buyers and local retail investors turned bullish on the Qatar Stock Exchange, which otherwise fell 111 points to settle at sub-10,300 levels.

 The Qatar Stock Exchange on Thursday witnessed strong buying interests from domestic and Gulf funds but overall it settled 57 points lower.